James Atkins BSc (Hons) Integrative Psychotherapeutic Counsellor, UKCP Reg.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

 My standard fee is £50 per hour session.
 I can offer some flexibility for those experiencing financial difficulties so please drop me an email to ask me more.

 I also reserve several cut-cost counselling slots for students looking for regular long-term therapy at an affordable rate.

 I have face to face availability during the day and some evenings and weekends.
 Please contact me via email to find out more.

-Face to face appointments are available in Norwich on Mondays and Thursdays and in East Green, near Kelsale / Saxmundham on Fridays.
+Face-to-face appointments are available in Norwich Monday to Thursday and in East Green, near Kelsale / Saxmundham on Fridays.
 Telephone appointments are possible on any day or evening.